KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 Chart widget
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 As previously mentioned the new dashboard comes with an enriched chart gallery.
-So, in addition to the charts available for creating the old cockpit:
+So, in addition to those charts used for creating the old cockpit:
    - Bar
    - Line
    - Pie